tlorans/ClimateRisks/docs/source/basicsrecursivemethods.md

-# Basics Intuition for the Recursive Methods
+# Basics Intuition for Characterizing the Equilibrium Conditions

-The objective of this part is to give you the basics ideas behind the Recursive methods we will use in the next parts.
+The objective of this part is to give you the basics ideas behind the the process of finding equilibrium conditions of your model.

 I advise you to take a look at [this excellent note from G.Fonseca](https://www.hetwebsite.net/het/fonseca/notes/fonseca_bellman.pdf).